Abstract

 Extracted Data Used for Analysis

 All names excluded from the name origin analysis of quotes and mentions are provided on our github in the file “data/author_data/all_mentioned_fullname_excluded.tsv” and “data/author_data/all_speaker_fullname_excluded.tsv”.
 We found that most names were excluded because two name parts, assumed to be a first and last names exclusive of titles, were not found.
 We scraped the citations using an independent scraper to the text scraper, but still utilizing the Scrapy framework.
-All identified DOI’s were queried using the Springer Nature API to attain all authors’ names, positions, and affiliations.
+All identified DOI’s were queried using the Springer Nature API to attain all authors’ names, positions, and affliations.

 Comparator Datasets

 Next, we determined if the quoted speakers and cited authors in news articles have a similar demographic makeup as the scientists who publish their primary research in Nature.
-To make this determination, we used all authors’ names, positions, and affiliations of papers published by Nature over the same time period (Figure 1a, dark orange box).
+To make this determination, we used all authors’ names, positions, and affliations of papers published by Nature over the same time period (Figure 1a, dark orange box).
 The author metadata of Nature papers from 2005 to 2020 totaled 13,414.
 To more broadly represent overall science authorship, we also separately analyzed 38,400 Springer Nature-published papers from English-language journals over the same time.
 It should be noted that extracted quotes may come from multiple types of people, such as academic scientists, clinicians, the broader scientific community, politicians, and more.
 However, through anecdotal observation we believe that most sources come from either academic scientists or those actively involved in science.
 Similarly, author names were uniformly processed and then used to predict both gender and name origin.

-Career Feature Articles reach Gender Parity
+Career Feature Articles Reach Gender Parity

 News citation rates across name origin predictions nearly match Nature authorship